msm8916-mainline/lk2nd/Documentation/dt-bindings.md

 The available values are `<&sdhc2>` and `<&sdhc3>`.

-This setting is currently not in use.
+This setting is only applicable to the following platforms:
+- msm8974

+Note: For platforms where this is applicable, this property **must** be set in the device's lk2nd DTS for SD card boot to work.

 ## Additional drivers